arpitbbhayani/articles/blogs/consistent-hashing.md

  - `upload` to upload the file to the storage machine
  - `fetch` to fetch the file and return its content

 Behind the scenes the system has Storage Nodes on which the files are stored and accessed.
-These nodes exposes the function `put_file` and `fetch_file` that puts and gets the file content from the disk and sends it to the main API server which in turn sends the response back to the user.
+These nodes expose the functions `put_file` and `fetch_file` that puts and gets the file content from the disk and sends it to the main API server which in turn sends the response back to the user.

 To sustain the initial load, the system has 5 Stogare Nodes which stores the uploaded files in a distributed manner.
 Having multiple nodes ensures that the system, as a whole, is not overwhelmed, and the storage is distributed almost evenly across.

 When the user invokes `upload` function with the path of the file, the system first needs to identify the storage node that will be responsible for holding the file and we do this by applying a hash function to the path and in turn getting the storage node index.
-Once we get the storage node, we read the content of the file and put that file on the node by invoking `put_file` function of the node.
+Once we get the storage node, we read the content of the file and put that file on the node by invoking the `put_file` function of the node.

 ```py
 # storage_nodes holding instances of actual storage node objects